-With social media giant Facebook in the middle of an unravelling scandal around the misuse of user data, it is important that Internet users reconsider their online behaviour and habits.
+With social media giant Facebook in the middle of an unravelling scandal around the misuse of user data, Internet users must reconsider their online behaviour and habits.

 Data is the new gold, and both individuals and companies will go to great lengths to obtain your personal information for profit and influence.

-As the Cambridge Analytica scandal unfolds, with the revelation that information from up to 50 million Facebook profiles was shared with an outside company, it is critical that data protection measures are reviewed and strengthened.
+As the Facebook/ Cambridge Analytica scandal unfolds, with the revelation that information from up to 50 million Facebook profiles was shared with an outside company, data protection measures must be reviewed and strengthened.

 “Unfortunately, when social media users engage with companies like Facebook, they often agree to certain terms and conditions without even realising it,” explains Aaron Thornton, Operations Director at IT consultancy Dial a Nerd.

 “Users continuously sign over more data and more access to their lives, including their physical location and access to networks of friends.”